 9.4.2.21 Quiet element

 TheIf sent by a non-EHT AP, the Quiet Count field is set to the number of TBTTs until the beacon interval during which the next quiet interval starts.
 If sent by an EHT AP (see 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting)):

+—the Quiet Count field is set to a value less than or equal to 127 if the Quiet Count field is not carried in the Per-STA Profile subelement of the Basic Multi-Link element; otherwise, the Quiet Count field is set to a value up to 255.(#19738)

-—the Quiet Count field is equal to the number of TBTTs until the beacon interval during which the next quiet interval starts if the field is set to a value lower than or equal to 127.
+—the Quiet Count field is equal to the number of TBTTs until the beacon interval during which the next quiet interval starts if the field is set to a value less than or equal to 127.

-—a Quiet Count field value greater than 127 indicates a quiet interval that has already started (see 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting)).
-If the Quiet Count field is set to a value greater than 127, the Quiet Count field minus 127 is equal to the number of TBTTs in the past until the beacon interval during which the ongoing quiet interval started.
+—a Quiet Count field value greater than 127 indicates a quiet interval that has already started(#19739).
+If the Quiet Count field is set to a value greater than 127, the Quiet Count field minus 127 is equal to the number of TBTTs in the past since (#19603) the beacon interval during which the ongoing quiet interval started.

 9.4.2.312.2.3 Common Info field of the Basic Multi-Link element The BSS Parameters Change Count subfield in the Common Info field carries an unsigned integer, initialized to 0.
-The value carried in the subfield is incremented by 1 when a critical update (as defined in 11.2.3.14 (TIM Broadcast) and 35.3.10 (BSS parameter critical update procedure)) occurs to the BSS parameters of the AP that is affiliated with an AP MLD which is described in the Basic Multi-Link element and satisfies one of the following:
+The value carried in the subfield is incremented by 1 (modulo 256 excluding the value 255) (#19596) when a critical update (as defined in 11.2.3.14 (TIM Broadcast) and 35.3.10 (BSS parameter critical update procedure)) occurs to the BSS parameters of the AP that is affiliated with an AP MLD which is described in the Basic Multi-Link element and satisfies one of the following:

 —It is the AP that transmitted the Basic Multi-Link element.